Battle of Foulksmills: Background

-The battle
+Battle

-The rebels however, led by Father Philip Roche, spotted this move and moved away from the road to the high ground on the left intending to outflank Moore's force.
-The 60th were forced to engage the rebels on the roads, fields and forests of the area and the rebel flanking move briefly threatened to overturn Moore's left.
+The rebel force, led by Philip Roche, spotted this move and moved away from the road to the high ground on the left intending to outflank Moore's troops.
+The 60th Foot were forced to engage the rebels on the roads, fields and forests of the area and the rebel flanking move briefly threatened to overturn Moore's left.
 Moore had to personally rally his fleeing troops to hold the line and led them in a successful counter-attack.
 As more troops began to arrive the rebels were flushed out of their concealed positions, allowing the artillery to be brought into play and the rebels' move was foiled.
 The rebels were gradually pushed back field by field but were able to withdraw the bulk of their force safely.

-Results
+Aftermath

-The road to Wexford was opened and the town recaptured by the Crown the next day, but during this battle, followers of rebel captain Thomas Dixon massacred between 35 and 100 (estimates vary) loyalist prisoners at Wexford bridge.
+Both sides suffered approximately 300 killed or wounded.
+As a result of the victory, the road to Wexford was opened and the town was recaptured the next day, but during this battle, rebels under the rebel commander Thomas Dixon massacred between 35 and 100 loyalist prisoners at Wexford bridge.

-Casualties are estimated at 300 on both sides.